 - Stay in touch with your sexuality. – As taboo as society likes to make it, we are by nature sexual creatures.
 We’re designed to connect and create new offspring, which stands to reason that being sexual without shame is the healthiest thing you can ever do.
 Don’t be afraid to express this side of yourself because it’s what we’re designed to do.

 - Learn the art of ‘giving’ – You can never experience true abundance without being willing to give something back.
-It can be anything from kindness, appreciation, care or even knowledge.
+It can be anything from kindness, appreciation, care, or even knowledge.
 The feeling of happiness you receive in return can never be valued with money and yet can be obtained freely.
 Learn to give more of yourself to society and the world and you’ll begin seeing a level of abundance that you’ll have never seen before.

-- Develop a fascination to learning. – There is really no such thing as knowing everything there is to know about the world.
+- Develop a fascination with learning. – There is really no such thing as knowing everything there is to know about the world.
 Our time on this planet is very limited and can be best spent reading books and learning as much as you can about a range of things.
-Become curious about the world we live in and seek out to learn and seeing things from different perspectives.
+Become curious about the world we live in and seek out to learn and see things from different perspectives.

 - Learn a new foreign language. – My dad used to always tell me that learning a new language is like being a different person.
-It’s true in a way because every language has it’s own nuances and ways of expression that is unique and not seen in other languages.
+It’s true in a way because every language has its own nuances and ways of expression that are unique and not seen in other languages.
 Your world will also shrink since you’ll be able to connect with people who are unable to speak your native language.

 - Love more often. – Above all else, love as much as you can.
 It takes great strength to stay vulnerable and will open yourself to hurt from others.
 But there really is no other way to truly experience the power of love and is good for your soul and general health.
 Learn to give it unconditionally and to above all, feel good about it.